stuerp/foo_vis_spectrum_analyzer/README.md

 * Improved: LED mode properly renders the 'LEDs' as blocks.
 * Improved: The font of the graph description can be specified.
 * Improved: Dark mode tooltips.
+* Fixed: Multiple controls were not updated when switching graphs in the configuration dialog.

 v0.7.2.0, 2024-03-03